RobBrazier/Laravel_Piwik/README.md

 Update your packages with `composer update` or install with `composer install`.

+Then go to `vendor/robbrazier/piwik/src/config/config.php` and add your config settings such as server, username, password, apikey etc.

 ##Manual

 The Manual is still the same as version 1.0.x, and is at [http://robbrazier.com/portfolio/laravel-piwik](http://robbrazier.com/portfolio/laravel-piwik).